 Organizations always set rules and guidelines for their volunteers, but it’s especially important to follow them to the letter when you’re working with children or another vulnerable population.
 Children form attachments easily, and the rules are put in place for their safety and emotional well-being.

 They also may have allergies or other issues you don’t know about, so refrain from treating your first day like Halloween.
-It may be hard not to spend extra time with your favorite little one, and you may find promises accidentally slipping out of your mouth when surrounded by cuteness, but remember that in the end, the kids will be the ones most upset if something goes wrong.
+It may be hard not to spend extra time with your favorite little one, and you may find promises accidentally slipping out of your mouth when surrounded by cuteness, but remember that in the end, you can have a damaging impact if something goes wrong.

 Keep an open mind, and don’t press them for details.
 They may open up to you in time, but they may not -- after all, you are in their life on a temporary basis.